pmclamas/knowledge_base/Books (reading notes)/Cybersecurity career guide.md

 - understanding how software and products are developed, down to a code or component level, is extremely beneficial for these roles.

 **Governance and compliance**
+Organisations are increasingly regulated by industry and legal requirements.
+Additionally, most organisations have internal policies and standards that describe required security controls, processes, and technologies.
+It is the job of governance and compliance personnel to ensure that all the areas of the organisation are compliant with external regulations and internal policies.

+Governance and compliance work more with the administrative side of the organisation.
+Interaction with legal and audit functions is common within the governance and compliance discipline.
+They're called upon to assess the organisation's current level of compliance, perform gap analysis, and work with internal and external auditors to demonstrate compliance in regular reviews.

+**Leaders and Executives (e.g. CISO)**
+Security leaders and executives typically represent the culmination of experience within one or often multiple disciplines of cybersecurity.
+As the roles become more senior, these leaders need to have at least a conceptual understanding of the various functions for which they will be responsible.
+The CISO role is often the pinnacle of a cybersecurity career.
+This role is responsible for all things related to cybersecurity across a large division or even the entire breadth of an organisation.
+The CISO needs to be able to apply knowledge of cybersecurity domains as well as business management to situations that they will encounter on a daily basis.
+The CISO also needs to understand how other business executives operate and how cybersecurity fits into each of their perspectives.
+These roles are not for everyone.
+Individuals who have a desire to understand and work in business management as much as security management will fit best in these higher-level leadership roles.
+They require a unique mix of technical capabilities and business administration knowledge.
+While demanding, these roles can also be rewarding.
+Having ultimate ownership and accountability for the security strategy of an organisation is exciting.
+It is one way that a cybersecurity professional can build a legacy.

+##### Characteristics of a security professional
+- **Inventors and creators**
+- **Obsessively inquisitive:** when presented with a problem, security professionals need to be motivated to dig in and do their own investigation.
+Whether it's responding to a potential security alert, assessing an application for a particular vulnerability, or trying to determine whether a company is fully compliant with the requirements of recently passed regulations, security professionals need to be deeply curious.
+  The answers we seek are not always easy to find, so our curiosity needs to border on obsessive.
+Being willing to dive down the "rabbit hole" and investigate a situation until you find an answer is a common quality among the highly respected security professionals.
+  This persistence in working through frustrations along the way ultimately yields powerful results.
+  This level of curiosity is found in individuals who are ready, willing, and able to learn new things.
+As technology grows at increasingly high rates, continuous learning is a must.
+- **Compulsive learning:**